Safety regulations for students

 Routine lab practices

 - Gloves must be worn when needed.
-Depending of the type of work different gloves should be used, stated in the written handling instructions (vinyl, latex, nitril etc.).
+Depending on the type of work different gloves should be used, stated in the written handling instructions (vinyl, latex, nitril, and such).
 Do not walk around with gloves on when you are not doing lab work as this can expose others in the lab to dangerous chemicals or isotopes.